syncfusion-content/blazor-docs/blazor/diagram/layout/complex-hierarchical-layout.md

 ![Blazor Complex Hierarchical Diagram](../images/blazor-diagram-samepoint.png)

->**Note:** In the DataSourceSettings, both the ID and ParentID properties are of type string.
-The given DataSource should have a parent-child relationship.
+>**Note:** In the DataSourceSettings, the type of the ID and ParentID properties is string.
+The provided DataSource should have a parent-child relationship.
 Additionally, one of the ParentID values should be updated to be empty in order to establish a children-parent relationship at the source level.
 It is necessary for at least one node to have an empty ParentID.

 ### How to enable/disable linear arrangement